ZeroCM/zcm/README.md

  - A well-defined interface for building custom transports
  - Strong support for embedded applications.
 The core embedded code is restricted to C89.
  - Only one true dependency: A modern C++11 compiler for the non-embedded code.
+ - Possibility to develop emitters on different languages.

 ## Supported platforms and languages
  - Platforms